scroll to top

 6. All children should carry with them the phone number of a parent, legal guardian or responsible caregiver who is to be contacted in case of emergency.

 7. Parents or legal guardians are accountable for their children's behavior while on library property.
 In the event that a behavior situation arises by a child left unsupervised while a parent or legal guardian uses the library (including in the computer lab), the library staff reserves the right to intervene in the situation directly to address the behavior themselves or indirectly by alerting the child’s parent or legal guardian to the behavior.
 If the child is or continues to be disruptive, and the parent or legal guardian does not respond, both the child and the parent or legal guardian may be asked to leave library grounds.
 A child who is accompanied by an adult (other than a parent or legal guardian) or by a sibling who does not comply with a staff request to discontinue inappropriate behavior and who refuses to leave the library grounds shall be referred to the Chatham Police Department for removal.
-Some behaviors and instances that may be cause for staff intervention include but are not limited to:

 1. Fighting/bullying